Summary

 No safety rating

-As of January 2025, the Peugeot e-2008 has not been awarded a safety rating by Euro NCAP.
+As of September 2025, the Peugeot E-2008 has not been awarded a safety rating by Euro NCAP.
 The conventional Peugeot 2008 range was tested in 2019, scoring four stars in standard form and five stars with the optional safety pack.
-The safety pack includes a more extensive autonomous emergency braking system including adaptive cruise control with stop and go function.
+The safety pack includes a more extensive autonomous emergency braking system, including adaptive cruise control with stop-and-go function.

 Independent economy and emissions ratings from Green NCAP